 Renting a video tape or DVD for in-home viewing (the typical video store, Netflix or Red Box type) is not a license for public viewing such as viewing in Sunday worship services, youth group or small church group meetings or retreats.
 Certain distributors of religious videos may include a license for public viewing.
 If the video is labeled “For In-Home Viewing,” public viewing is not permitted.

-Other Copyright Resources In addition to The Church Guide to Copyright Law, other resources are available on the World Wide Web:
+Other Copyright Resources In addition to The Church Guide to Copyright Law, other resources are available on the Internet: